chrishoward-au/Architect/readme.txt

 TODO: Fix images cropping on iPhone
 TODO: Add Unsplash as a source for dummy photos
 TODO: Implement Freemius?
+TODO: Add a full backup option for Blueprints
+TODO: Add a backup and restore option for all settings

 == Changelog ==